Comments are in reverse chronological order, most recent first.

 28 July 2017

-Key specifications revealed by Elon for 2 models:
+Key specifications revealed by Elon for two initial versions of Model 3:

 This equates to approximately 240 Watt-hours per mile for the previously announced large battery pack capacity of 75 KWh and a calculated 53 KWh for the smaller battery pack (probably 55 KWh given slightly lower efficiency of a smaller pack).
 240 Watt-hours per mile is significantly more efficient than Model S and Model X. Most of the efficiency difference should be due to smaller size, lower mass, and better aerodynamics of Model 3.
 Dual motor Model 3s should be even more efficient and therefore have slightly longer range and quicker acceleration.

 Elon also said that by the end of 2018 there would be three times as many Superchargers as today (end of July 2017).

 Live streamed test drives showed a Model 3 interior vastly improved over current Model S and X: lots of storage, better materials, cleaner styling, very roomy back seat, highly practical.
 Almost everything is controlled from the touch screen, including ventilation direction, steering wheel tilt and telescope, glovebox release, etc. There may be no standalone physical buttons (aside from Federally-mandated hazard light button?).
 The touchscreen is very clear and may be 4k resolution.

 User interface has car performance in the third of the screen towards the driver.
 Speedometer is prominent at the top, and autopilot very prominent below it.
 Map, rear view camera, web browser, etc., are on the two thirds of the screen away from the driver.
 Temperature and fan controls are at the bottom row of the 2/3, along with music, etc. Overall, the user interface looks very clean, efficient and logical, and is an improvement over current Model S and X. Presumably at some point Model S and X interiors and user interface may be refreshed along the lines of Model 3.